Resources and links

 Tally Rye is a personal trainer specialising in intuitive movement, who also has book and a great podcast.

 Michelle Segar is a behavioural scientist who pioneered the concept of "joyful movement".
-She has a couple of books - I've just started reading "The Joy Choice", and will share my thoughts soon!
+She has a couple of books - I've read "The Joy Choice", here's a post on my thoughts.

 Exercising with disabilities or chronic conditions